lmigueldf/doc/guide/plugins.md

 + Native code and JavaScript interact through a message passing interface.

-The JS Event System is used to send events to JavaScript, and a NATIVE function is used to send events to native code.
-This native interface is the same for iOS and Android.
+The JS Event System is used to send events to JavaScript, and a function is used to deliver events from JavaScript to native code.
+This native interface is the same for both iOS and Android.

+## Plugin Example: GeoLocation

+To demonstrate the plugin system, take the [GeoLocation Plugin](https://github.com/gameclosure/geoloc) as an example.
+It will be referenced throughout the documentation.

-### Using plugins from your game
+#### Using plugins from your game

 The user of the plugin must include it in the `manifest.json` file under the "addons" section: